mechjacktv/java-test-framework/README.md

 [![Build Status][travis-badge]][travis-report]

-Java Test Framework is a collection of utility classes useful for writing unit tests in Java.
+Java Test Framework is a collection of utility classes useful for writing unit tests in Java using JUnit 4.

 ## License